Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     result = responses[job2.uuid][1].output
     print(result)
     ```

+    1. Refer to the ["Modifying Quacc Settings"](settings.md) section for how to modify the global quacc settings via a configuration file or environment variables, if desired.

+    2. This was defined in quacc with a `@job` decorator already, which will be transformed into a `Job` object since the `WORKFLOW_ENGINE` is set to `"jobflow"`.

+    3. In Jobflow, each `Job` is only a reference and so the `.output` must be explicitly passed between jobs.

     You can see that it is quite trivial to set up a Jobflow workflow using the recipes within quacc.
 We define the full workflow as simply a collection of individual compute jobs.
 The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@job` decorator, which is why we did not need to specify that here.
 At runtime, quacc will automatically transform the `@job` decorator into the Jobflow-compatible `Job` object.